krtek4/openid-selector/README.txt

 LICENSE
 -------------------
-This code is licenced under the New BSD License.
+This code is licensed under the New BSD License.